Clewsy/ncbu/README.md

 ## Restore from Backup
 The process to restore nextcloud and the associated database from backups follows:
-1. Set up the staging area.
+1. Set up the staging directory.
 This location should contain:
 	* The docker-compose.yml file
 	* The directory containing the backups (./nextcloud-bu in accordance with the example above).
 2. Run docker-compose:
 ```
 $ docker-compose up -d
 ```
 3. If the restoration is simply to revert to an earlier snapshot then continue to step 4.
 If the restoration is to be used with a fresh nextcloud instance (e.g. migration to another host machine) then initialise the nextcloud instance with the same admin username and database configuration settings that were present during the last backup.
+In the example above these settings would be:
+	* Configure the database: MySQL/MariaDB
+	* Database user: nextcloud
+	* Database password: MARIADB_NEXTCLOUD_MYSQL_PASSWORD
+	* Database name: nextcloud
+	* Database host: nextcloud-db
 4. Initiate the ncbu_restore.sh script.
 This may take some time.
 ```
 $ docker exec nextcloud-bu ncbu_restore.sh